BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 >> can this be included in the process subtitle??

 * Git LFS overusing its data quota, preventing me from accessing the project until it gets fixed
+  * This was caused by the file structure and setup of Git LFS being incorrect, this was changed by organising the files and folders in the project into 'Dynamic' and 'Static'.
+From there the git ignore file was altered to only use LFS on the larger files/one of the folders.
+* This created another issue when cloning the project on another device; where some of the blueprint files would not appear within the UE5 editor
+  * A solution was to directly place the missing files into their respective locations, gathering the new files from an older commit where they appeared still.

 ## Outcomes